Border between Austria and the Czech Republic

 Austria: Vignette requirement (or not?)

-Fees apply for using Austria’s motorway and expressway network in the form of a vignette requirement.
-Accordingly, vehicles up to 3.5 t require a (digital) vignette.
-You can find more information about tolls in Austria in our guide.
-You can conveniently purchase your digital vignette from us online.
+Fees in the form of a vignette requirement apply for using the Austrian motorway and expressway network.
+Accordingly, vehicles up to 3.5 t MAM require a (digital) vignette.
+More information about the toll in Austria can be found in our guide.
+You can purchase your digital vignette conveniently from home with us.

-Please note that for vehicles over 3.5 t permissible maximum gross weight (zGG), the vignette requirement does not apply.
-Instead, a distance-based toll must be paid.
-This mileage-based toll is calculated using a GO-Box, which must be installed in the vehicle for data collection.
+Please note that for vehicles over 3.5 t MAM, the vignette requirement does not apply and instead a distance-based toll must be paid.
+This mileage-dependent toll is charged using a GO-Box, which must be installed in the vehicle for data collection.

 Special toll routes

-In addition to the vignette requirement and the distance-based toll, there are certain special toll routes in Austria that you should consider during your trip.
-Their use involves additional fees, regardless of the digital vignette or the distance-based toll.
+In addition to the vignette requirement and the distance-based toll, there are certain special toll routes in Austria that you should take into account on your journey.
+Additional charges apply for their use, independently of the digital vignette or the distance-based toll.
 Further information on special tolls and a list of all relevant special toll routes can be found in our article on special toll routes in Austria.

 Czech Republic